vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 CHAPTER II

 we also feel little doubt that the text presented by these two editions is the same as that of the edition referred to by Dr. Barnett, because it fully answers the description of the Madras publication.
 This also consists of seventy nine Āryā verses.
 It may be noted here that the concluding line of the text appearing in the Sabda Kalpadruma states the number of verses to be 85.
 The Triven drum publication does have 85 verses.
 But the additional six verses have got nothing to do with the subject matter.
 They constitute a sort of introduction and were, therefore, perhaps, dropped by the scribes of the MSS. on which the two editions, the one included in the Sabda Kalpadruma and the other published at Madras, referred to by Dr. Barnett, are based.
-A considerable number of verses in the common text of the two publications is the same as that found in Abhinava's Paramārtha Sāra, and the whole of the original work is painted over with Vaişnava colours.
+A considerable number of verses in the common text of the two publications is the same as that found in Abhinava's Paramārtha Sāra, and the whole of the original work is painted over with Vaiṣnava colours.
 Consult, for instance, the verses 25 and 59 of the Sabda Kalpadruma.

 This work was held to be very sacred, so much so that Abhinava in his Bh.
 G. S. quotes from it as from a Sruti the following verse :